jwheelo1/ECEN4763Assignment2/structures/linkedlist/README.md

 - The function empty_list(self) deletes the entire linked list.

 ### Helper Functions (Outside of Class)
-- The function type_cast(address) converts an address address into a python object using the following code: return ctypes.cast(i_d, ctypes.py_object).value
+- The function type_cast(address) converts an address address into a python object using the following code: return ctypes.cast(address, ctypes.py_object).value
 - The function xor(xor_a, xor_b) returns the xor of the inputs xor_a and xor_b
 - The function get_space_complexity(), returns the space complexity of the data structure
 - The function get_time_complexity(), returns the time complexity of find based on the number of elements in the list